• Skip to primary navigation

 Notes

-*To cook your sweet potatoes:
+*To cook sweet potatoes:

-• In the oven: Preheat oven to 425 degrees.
+• In the oven: Preheat oven to 425F.
 Scrub potatoes and prick all over with a fork.
-Bake 45-55 minutes, or until cooked through.
-Allow to cool slightly, then peel the skins off and mash.
+Bake for about 45-55 minutes (depending on size), or until the centers reaches 205 degrees Fahrenheit.
+Allow to cool, then peel the skins off and mash.

-• Boil on the stove top: Peel potatoes, quarter each potato, then place in a pot of water.
-Bring to a boil, then simmer for 15-20 minutes, or until potatoes can be pierced through with a fork.
-Drain and mash.
+• On the stove top: Peel potatoes, quarter each potato, then place in a pot of water.
+Bring to a boil, then simmer for about 15-20 minutes, or until potatoes fall apart when pierced with a fork.
+Drain well, allow to cool slightly, then mash.

 Nutrition Estimate